Sophia-G-Chan/MYTE/README.md

     - create different endpoints with functionality (see [endpoints](#endpoints))
 - Day 3 - 5 (Sept 12-14): Develop core to-do list features
     - create color variables, media mixins in tailwind
-    - likely Day 3-4 will have minimal work as the industry project is happening (24 hour hackathon)
     - task creation
+    - form
-    - form list the to-do list should be a form element where a user can create, edit, and delete an item in the list
+        - the to-do list should be a form element where a user can create, edit, and delete an item in the list
     - styling
 - Day 6 + 7 (Sept 15 + 16): Calendar feature
     - load calendar data